axonasif/rusty-magisk/README.md

 > I'm assuming that you have `rusty-magisk` binary at the same dir as your android-x86 OS files.
 >
 > Quick-tip: You can also get pre-built `rusty-magisk` binaries at https://github.com/AXIM0S/rusty-magisk/releases
+>          : Rusty-Magisk can be easily installed from [GearLock](https://supreme-gamers.com/r/gearlock-custom-recovery-replacement-for-android-x86.40).